Tennis Elbow (Lateral Epicondylitis) Specialist

 Lateral epicondylitis is marked by pain and burning on the outer portion of the elbow joint.
 Weak grip strength is another common tennis elbow symptom.
 The symptoms are usually worsened with activities such as playing a racquet sport, shaking hands or turning a door handle or wrench.

-Tennis Elbow (Lateral Epicondylitis) Diagnosis
+How is Tennis Elbow (Lateral Epicondylitis) Diagnosed?

 Lateral epicondylitis is a clinical diagnosis based on history and physical exam.
 Dr. Yau will review the onset of symptoms, sports participation and occupational risk factors.
 If necessary, x-rays and MRI may be performed to rule out other possible injuries and assess for the severity of tendon degeneration.

-Tennis Elbow (Lateral Epicondylitis) Treatment
+How is Tennis Elbow (Lateral Epicondylitis) Treated?

 It is estimated 80-95% of patients experience alleviated tennis elbow symptoms with conservative treatment.
 This typically includes a combination of activity modification, anti-inflammatory medications (NSAIDs), and physical therapy focusing on stretching and eccentric strengthening exercises.
 Platelet rich plasma (PRP) injections have also been shown to be effective in treating the symptoms of tennis elbow.